WTR-GITHUB/PYTHON_II_PART/Mongo-DB---lesson-3:-Quering-[Part1].md

 ## Exercises:

 * Task Nr.1 :
   Create the CLI application, that would populate MongoDB database with random data.
-The input should ask for:
+The input should ask for :
   - database name
   - collection name
   - field name with types (string, number, date string objects etc.) with range of values (lets say field name = price , then value is number (float, int) which is random number from a(min) to b(max) )
   - number o documents to create.

 * Task Nr.2: